Multi-factor modeling of chlorophyll-a in South China's subtropical reservoirs using long-term monitoring data for quantitative analysis: Introduction

-Although multi-factor modeling in aquatic ecology has advanced in recent years, many models remain limited in explanatory power.
-Early studies typically focused on linear, single-factor relationships, such as nutrient concentrations and chlorophyll-a growth.
+Although multi-factor modeling in aquatic ecology has advanced in recent years, many models remain limited in predictive and explanatory power.
+Early studies typically focused on linear, single-factor relationships, such as nutrient concentrations and Chl-a growth.
 However, the emerging field of complexity science has prompted a shift toward integrative approaches that capture interactions among multiple drivers.
-For instance, Liu et al.~\cite{Liu2021} employed a coupled hydrodynamic-ecological model to quantify the interactive effects of TN, TP, total suspended solids (TSS), and light availability on phytoplankton competition in Chagan Lake, identifying TSS as a primary driver of cyanobacterial succession.
-Similarly, Qian et al.~\cite{JingQian2024} applied deep learning to model algal bloom dynamics in Taihu Lake, revealing synergistic effects between thermal stratification and nutrient input.
-Zhang et. al.~\cite{HanxiaoZhang2024} explored spatial patterns of TP and chlorophyll-a in reservoirs, highlighting the influence of geographic and meteorological factors such as latitude, slope, and temperature on chlorophyll-a variability.
+For instance, Liu et al.~\citep{Liu2021} employed a coupled hydrodynamic-ecological model to quantify the interactive effects of TN, TP, total suspended solids (TSS), and light availability on phytoplankton competition in Chagan Lake, identifying TSS as a primary driver of cyanobacterial succession.
+Similarly, Qian et al.~\citep{JingQian2024} applied deep learning to model algal bloom dynamics in Taihu Lake, revealing synergistic effects between thermal stratification and nutrient input.
+Zhang et. al.~\citep{HanxiaoZhang2024} explored spatial patterns of TP and Chl-a in reservoirs, highlighting the influence of geographic and meteorological factors such as latitude, slope, and temperature on Chl-a variability.
+Remote sensing studies in subtropical reservoirs, such as the Nandoni reservoir in South Africa, have further corroborated the utility of high-resolution monitoring in capturing the spatial heterogeneity of Chl-a, often revealing higher concentrations near inflows and reservoir edges, which aligns with the need for spatially explicit understanding of eutrophication drivers~\citep{Mpakairi2024}.
+Systematic reviews emphasize the growing effort to develop integrated models that couple watershed processes with in-lake dynamics to support management~\citep{Shi2024, Buta2023}.
+In South Asia, research in the Ganges-Brahmaputra and Indus River basins has also highlighted the critical role of anthropogenic nutrient loads and climate variability in driving aquatic ecosystem changes~\citep{SaidMuhammad2024,CemTokatli2023}.